KristaOke/warm_pcod/scripts/README.md

 Temperature data is loaded and manipulated in script get_temp_data.R HYCOM data should first be downloaded and manipulated

-Figure 4 created in cor_by_month.R
+Figures 3 and 4 created in cor_by_month.R